Hypochondria is often characterized by irrational fears of being diseased or dying, obsessions over minor bodily symptoms or imperfections, doubt and

 Hypochondria (or hypochondriasis), sometimes referred to as health anxiety or health phobia),

-is defined by Wikipedia as a disorder in which one has the unfounded belief that one is suffering from a serious illness.
+is a disorder in which one has the unfounded belief that one is suffering from a serious illness.
 The primary

 People with hypochondria are obsessed with bodily functions and interpret normal sensations (such as heart beats, sweating, and bowel movements) or minor abnormalities (such as a runny